arungudelli/python.shiksha/content/en/tips/How-to-Define-a-2-D-List-in-Python.md

 [[1, 1, 1, 1], [1, 1, 1, 1], [1, 1, 1, 1], [1, 1, 1, 1], [1, 1, 1, 1]]
 ```

-We have learnt **three** methods of initializing a 2-D list in python.
+We have learnt **three** methods of initializing a 2-D list in Python.

 But which method is effective ?

-Well , the **third** method is the most effective method of creating a 2-D list in python since it has both list comprehension with the mighty `for` loop.
+Well , the **third** method is the most effective method of creating a 2-D list in Python since it has both list comprehension with the mighty `for` loop.

 ## Conclusion

-In this article, we briefly discussed about the various methods that can be used to create a 2-D list in python and we also discussed about the most **effective** method for achieving this result.
+In this article, we briefly discussed about the various methods that can be used to create a 2-D list in Python and we also discussed about the most **effective** method for achieving this result.